gabelula/rust-workshop/activities.md

 ### Afternoon (1:30-5pm)

+#### Next steps

+- ownership
+- borrowing
+- lifetimes
+- testing (mid-afternoon, when "guess a number" projects are mostly completed)

 #### Projects

 Sort students into 4 groups (one per TA) by choice of activity/experience level.
 Students can pair program or work alone.